Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Dataset Creation

 \subsection{Iterative Data Collection}

-We create our dataset in an iterative way.
-In SAI direction, we use each and every term of the stimulus with each sentence.
-As an example of beauty bias in Figure 2, ``He looks unattractive; it is obvious that he is (wise/stupid/freewheeling)'' in this sentence we replace ``unattractive'' with every other positive and negative stimulus term (e.g., attractive, fashionable, unfashionable, etc.) from beauty bias list.
-When we select attributes in the SAI direction, we randomly pick one pair of positive and negative attributes (e.g., friendly and unfriendly) and one neutral attribute (e.g., carefree).
-And in ASA direction, we use each and every term of the attributes with each sentence.
-As an example of beauty bias in profession, ``He looks (attractive/unattractive/carefree); he must be security guard'' in this sentence we replace ``security guard'' with every other positive and negative profession (e.g., surgeon, astronomer, warehouse worker, taxi driver, etc.).
-When we select stimulus in the ASA direction, we randomly pick one pair of positive and negative stimuli (e.g., attractive and unattractive) and one neutral stimulus (e.g., carefree).
+We create our dataset by iterating over the lists of stimuli and attributes.
+In SAI direction, we use every stimulus term with each sentence template.
+For example, consider the beauty bias sentence ``He looks unattractive; it is obvious that he is (wise/stupid/freewheeling)'' in \Cref{fig:meth}.
+We replace ``unattractive'' with every other positive and negative stimulus term (e.g., attractive, fashionable, unfashionable, etc.) from beauty bias list.
+When we select attributes in the SAI direction, we randomly pick one triple of positive, negative, and neutral attributes (e.g., friendly, unfriendly, and carefree).
+In ASA direction, we swap the stimuli and attributes.
+We use every term from the attributes list with each sentence template and randomly select one triple of positive, negative, and neutral stimuli.\footnote{We have adjectival and nominal variations of attributes to ensure grammaticality.
+For example, in ``It is clear that the man, who comes from South Sudan, is friendly.'', we use the adjectival form ``friendly''.
+In ``He is known for his friendliness; he is from South Sudan.'', we use the nominal form ``friendliness''. }

-Sometimes the bias is also related to gender.
-There are some conflicts between researchers about the effects of gender to determine bias \cite{drogosz1996another, gueguen2011enhanced}.
-So, in order to ensure generalization and test how LLMs respond in different gendered pronoun settings, we use different words to indicate masculine, feminine, and non-binary gendered pronoun.
-For example, in the sentence ``Because he was (creative/unimaginative/freewheeling), he ended up at Bunker Hill Community College.'', we replace ``he'' with ``she'' and ``they''.
-Here, ``he'', ``she'' and ``they'' represent masculine, feminine, and non-binary gendered pronoun respectively.
-Similarly, in the sentence ``It's better to consider that most of the people from Gambia are friendly/unfriendly/playful'', we replace ``people'' with ``men'' and ``women'' where ``men'', ``women'', and ``people'' indicate masculine, feminine, and non-binary pronoun, respectively.
+To avoid potential confounding effects of gender bias, which has been found in prior NLP systems~\cite{bolukbasi2016man}, we exhaustively (and uniformly) include the three most common sets of pronouns: masculine (he/him), feminine (she/her), and non-binary (they/them).
+For example, in the sentence ``Because he was (ambitious/unambitious/freewheeling), he ended up at Community College of Vermont, where he was a second-year student.'', we replace ``he'' with ``she'' and ``they'' to form new templates.
+We also use this to analyze the effects of gender bias in our dataset~(\Cref{sec:gender-bias-analysis}).\footnote{We generalize the gendered pronouns to gendered person descriptions as needed, i.e., ``man'' or ``boy'' for masculine, ``woman'' or ``girl'' for feminine, and ``people'' for non-binary.} Similarly for institutional bias, we control for education level.
+We use ``first-year'', ``second-year'', and ``teacher'' descriptors to force an education level.
+As community colleges offer two-year programs, we include only first-year and second-year students.